 An internship with an NGO may not be the most highly paid opportunity in the world, but if you find one that you are passionate about, it may also be one of the most educational and fulfilling experiences you can have.

 Similar to NGOs, non-profit companies that are not based on volunteer support may operate on the global stage and offer international relations interns a chance to learn valuable skills on a regular basis.
 These companies may offer more financial stability if paid internships are available, but ultimately allow interns to connect their passion for a cause to their daily work.
+For example, Absolute Internships can help students find international relations work in the non-profit industry, among others.

 Private or Public Corporations

 Even if a company doesn't operate as a non-profit, those that do business internationally may employ international relations experts and can offer internships in the same field.
-Given that international relations requires a seamless blend of so many other fields including economics, sociology, political science, and theology, any company hoping to do business in your host, home, or another country can create opportunities for interns to help advance the business goals and gain experience simultaneously.
+Given that international relations require a seamless blend of so many other fields including economics, sociology, political science, and theology, any company hoping to do business in your host, home, or another country can create opportunities for interns to help advance the business goals and gain experience simultaneously.

 Within reason, narrow the scope of your internship choices based more on the organization and their location rather than any political or economic pressures.